 Embittered bureaucrats, gatekeepers and social engineers would need to reflect on their careers, and perhaps revisit the joys of teaching, since that would now be where the money and prestige is.
 Teaching would deservedly become an attractive and lucrative career for charismatic and inspirational teaching stars.
 These stars would find each other and form small or large teams to offer a variety of curricula.
 Most importantly, these stars would inspire a new generation of educators with a reinvigorated love of teaching, where anything is possible.

 For too long, a voucher system has been characterized as a transfer of public monies to greedy corporations who will steal tax money and operate on the cheap.
 The solution is to change the model, not just redirect the coveted funding stream.
 Turning parents into education customers with market power changes the argument.
 It is easy for teachers unions or corporate lobbyists to bribe or threaten 25 influential legislators.
 It is harder for either of these greedy interest groups to do the same to 25 million parents with spending power and a love of their children.

 And yes, I am dreaming.
 I know.
-Anyone who whispers the word “vouchers” in the legislature is smeared and eviscerated as wanting to destroy schools by funding religion and corporate greed.
+Anyone who whispers the word “vouchers” in the legislature is smeared and eviscerated as wanting to destroy schools by funding corporate greed.
 Same old bogeymen conjured up by the same old vested interests.
 But, if it causes just one person in power to imagine possibilities beyond doubling down on a clearly outdated model merely to avoid the turmoil of change, then it is worth the evisceration by the powerful interests of the status quo.

 Expensive, entrenched bureaucracies fear citizens with choices.
 The future of our children, however, could be liberated by them.